jeremysee2/jeremysee2.github.io/_drafts/Lichee Tang FPGA/the-15-fpga-with-20-000-luts.md

 ### Tutorial 1: Logic Gates

 To illustrate the differences between an FPGA and an embedded microcontroller, it's good practice to start by coding some logic gates in the FPGA to link some buttons and LEDs.
+We'll also generate a testbench using `iverilog` as it's an easy-to-use open-source Verilog simulator.

 ### Tutorial 2: Seven Segment Display